Do your kids know what a local artisan is?

-Conscientious creation and kids are a winning formula!
+We want to support you in teaching your child the value of Conscientious creation and building a winning formula at home!
 In our new Cours d’anglais pour les enfants le samedi – Saturday class DIY activity, we try to bring value to the students.
 A lot of the artists we highlight use recycled material to produce the most beautiful items.
 Learning English with Langmobile encourages kids to think not only about language but about the world they live in!

 Supporting your local Montreal artisans shows you CARE.
-Supporting local businesses that take time and apply their efforts to conscientious create is something we look forward to sharing with our students!
+Supporting local businesses that take time and apply their efforts to conscientious creation is something we look forward to sharing with our students!

 The Montreal Experience: